junedchhipa/stacked-cards/README.md

 # ![JPG](demo/img/logo_sm.png)
-Give your content boxes a stacked cards look with each card swapping with other.
+Give your content boxes a stacked cards look.
+A different approach to carousels/sliders.

 ![GIF](preview.gif)

 ## Demo
 [View demo](https://junedchhipa.github.io/stacked-cards/)

+##### ver 1.1 updates:

+ - Swipe support added for mobile.
+ - Removed "swapping of the cards on click" and replaced with "moving elements" to preserve the order of rendering.
+ - Removed coverflow effect (transforms causing lot of trouble with z-index)

 ## StackedCards Usage